Want to see the waterfalls in Tahiti? Let this post be your guide!

 2. Faarumai Waterfalls

 If you want to see multiple waterfalls in Tahiti in under an hour, head to the Faarumai Waterfalls.
-This site features three falls: Vaimahuta Falls at 262 feet, Haamaremare Rahi at 328 feet, and Haamaremare Iti at 101 feet.
+This site features three falls: Vaihimauta Falls at 262 feet, Haamaremare Rahi at 328 feet, and Haamaremare Iti at 101 feet.

 The waterfalls are situated in Faarumai Valley in the village of Tiarei, on the eastern side of Tahiti.
 They don’t require much hiking in order to get to them, tracks are easy and can be walked by anyone who’s in decent shape.